nathanjzhao/nathanjzhao.github.io/_posts/2024-08-02-mri-reconstruction.markdown

 \end{aligned}
 $$

 Intuitively, if we can't easily find a solution to the equation by utilizing gradient descent on one variable, why not split the variable $x$ into $x$ and $u$?
-We emphasize these variables' have the same origin by the L2 distance in each minimizer, weighted by $\mu$ according to how much this is a priority.
+We emphasize these variables are the "same" by the L2 distance in each minimizer, weighted by $\mu$ according to how much this is a priority.

 #### The Proximal Gradient step